junxit/us-congress-bills-115/bill.md

 - **(a)** *In general* Section 2 of the Outer Continental Shelf Lands Act (43 U.S.C.
 1331) is amended—
   - **(1)** in paragraph (a)—
     - **(A)** by inserting after “control” the following: “or lying within the exclusive economic zone of the United States and the outer Continental Shelf adjacent to any territory or possession of the United States”; and
-    - **(B)** by adding at the end the following: “, except that such term shall not include any area conveyed by Congress to a territorial government for administration”;
+    - **(B)** by adding at the end before the semicolon the following: “, except that such term shall not include any area conveyed by Congress to a territorial government for administration”;
   - **(2)** in paragraph (p), by striking “and” after the semicolon at the end;
   - **(3)** in paragraph (q), by striking the period at the end and inserting “; and”; and
   - **(4)** by adding at the end the following: